 The problem with Chichén Itzá is that it is a very touristic place, and it had gotten busier since the “2012 end of the world” phenomenon and its new Seven Wonders of the World status.

-At the site, three kilometres from Piste, we were greeted by a dozen of tour buses and a long lineup to buy ticket at the entrance.
+At the site, three kilometres from Piste, we were greeted by a dozen of tour buses and a long lineup to buy tickets at the entrance.

-Feng and I mourned the “good old days” where they weren´t as many tourists and when you could explore the site more freely.
-I mean, on one side I understand that the site has to be protected from the impact of mass tourism, but it´s just not the same when you can´t even walk around the structures.
+Feng and I mourned the “good old days” when they weren’t as many tourists and when you could explore the site more freely.
+I mean, on one side I understand that the site has to be protected from the impact of mass tourism, but it’s just not the same when you can’t even walk around the structures.

-At the end, I gave up on taking pictures and handed my camera to Mark, who had a blast taking shots.
-Yep, a fifteen-month old photographer!
+In the end, I gave up on taking pictures and handed my camera to Mark, who had a blast taking shots.
+Yep, a fifteen-month-old photographer!

 We left early afternoon and drove to Valladolid, where we decided to stay overnight.